bhachauk/github_profiler/readme.md

 # GitHub Profiler

-To simply visualize and summary of a **GitHub Users** from their famous repositories and their used programming languages.
+To simply visualize the summary of a **GitHub Users** by their famous repositories and programming languages.

 ![demo](assets/img/demo.png)